ProteinsWebTeam/pfam-docs/docs/clan-set.rst

 Overview
 ========

-The clan/set Overview tab is the default display, where clan accession number, the short name and the author(s) are shown on top.
-A description of the clan is displayed below, with the relevant literature references and an interactive view of the Pfam entries included in the clan are displayed.
-For the interactive view, different label types can be chosen through the **Label Content** menu: Accession, Name and Short name.
+The clan/set **Overview** tab is the default display, where the clan accession number, its short name and the author(s) are shown at the top.
+A description of the clan is displayed below, with the relevant literature references.

+An interactive view of the Pfam entries included in the clan is also displayed, different label types can be chosen through the
+**Label Content** menu: Accession, Name and Short name.

 Entries